juseg/alps/articles/erosion/response-referee2.md

 Dear Ian Evans,

-Thank you very much for your detailed review of our manuscript.
+Thank you very much for your and your colleague's time in preparing this review of our manuscript.

 ## General Comments